 How to Improve Communication at Work

 You may know already that your communication skills need improving.
 Or perhaps you’re confident that your skills are OK, but you’re struggling to work well with someone else because of that person’s communication style.
-Either way, the tips below will help you to improve your communication skills.
+Either way, the tips below will help you to improve your communication skills in the workplace.
 Use these tips to shore up your own weaknesses or even to help overcome someone else’s.

 Active listening is a massively important strategy for improving communication and understanding in the workplace.
 Have you ever been talking with someone and felt like that person wasn’t really listening when you were talking?
 Did it seem more like they were mentally preparing their next reply, regardless of the point you were making?